We are proud of our heritage with over 175 years of values-driven excellence.View content

 The School became Winchester Training College.

-The origins of the University's King Alfred Campus began when a new building (now the Main Building) was built for the College, on land granted by the Cathedral.
+The origins of the University's King Alfred Quarter began when a new building (now the Winton Building) was built for the College, on land granted by the Cathedral.

 The College became King Alfred's College.